 Lock Dawson began eyeing elected office herself when her third child, Martha Rose, started elementary school.
 At the time, there were no parents of school-aged children on the school board.

 “I had a child in all three levels of Riverside Unified School District: elementary, middle, and high school,” she said.
 “I believed it was important to have the voice of a parent at the table.”

 She was elected as a trustee in 2011 and served until becoming mayor.
 During her tenure, the board identified low graduation and college attendance rates among Black students as the district’s biggest problem — about 6% of the district’s roughly 42,000 students in 2019-20 were African American.
 The board implemented the Heritage Program in 2013 as a way to offer additional support for this population.
 District-wide graduation rates rose from 81% to 97% over the next seven years, with college-going rates climbing from 33% to 46% among Black students.

-In 2019, Bailey and Loveridge separately came to Lock Dawson and asked her to run for mayor — she and Loveridge still speak by phone about once a week.
+In 2019, Loveridge and then-mayor Rusty Bailey separately came to Lock Dawson and asked her to run for mayor — she and Loveridge still speak by phone about once a week.
 Of the 482 incorporated cities in California, only five — San Diego, Los Angeles, Fresno, Oakland, and San Francisco — have a “Strong Mayor” form of city government, in which the elected mayor carries executive authority over all city policies and operations.
 For the remaining 477 cities, Riverside included, the role of the mayor is largely ceremonial, though constituents often view them as responsible for all city activities.